-Southwest NH Planning Efforts: The first comprehensive broadband plan for the Southwest region was approved in 2015.
-A central goal of the plan is to "Eliminate gaps in broadband availability for all users and provide choices in cost and quality of service." in October 2020 Southwest Regional Planning Commission published the Monadnock Broadband Implementation Guide for their region.
+Southwest New Hampshire Planning Efforts: The first comprehensive broadband plan for the Southwest region was approved in 2015.
+A central goal of this plan is to "Eliminate gaps in broadband availability for all users and provide choices in cost and quality of service." in October 2020 Southwest Regional Planning Commission published the Monadnock Broadband Implementation Guide for their region.
 As a result of the study, the Monadnock Broadband Group was formed to research adoption rates, infrastructure financing mechanisms, broadband legislation, the current state of the network, and other data pertinent to expanding broadband in southwest New Hampshire.
+The Monadnock Region Digital Literacy and Access Needs Assessment identifies key gaps and strategies to address those gaps in the region.